ProjectNUWA/LayoutNUWA/README.md

     --dataset_path data/rico25-max25 \
 ```

-``NOTICE``: just replace the dataset name, path and the path of generated results if you want to evalute other datasets.
+``NOTICE``: just change the dataset name, dataset path, and generated results path if you want to evaluate other datasets.

 ## Acknowledgement